asmit404/Python-Database/readme.md

 ## In Depth Explanation
 ### Add Data Function
 This function allows the user to add data to the database.
 The user can add a name, email address and phone number.
-The data is stored in variables because I'm a dumbass and didn't know how to use a database at the time.
+The data is stored as a dictionary in a JSON file which is used as a database.

 ### Display Data Function
 This function allows the user to display the data in the database in a table.
 The table is made using the prettytable library.
 The table includes the name, email address and phone number of the person.